kwhite2/git/lessons.md

 - Choose a name, such as `git-practice`.
 - Enter a description, such as `Test syllabus for learning Git and GitHub`.
 - Keep the `Public — Anyone can see this repository` selector checked.
-- Do *not* select `Initialize this repository with a README` since you will be importing an existing repository from your computer.
+- Do -not_ select `Initialize this repository with a README` since you will be importing an existing repository from your computer.
 - Click `Create repository`.

 You should end up inside your newly created git-practice repo.
 It will look like a set of instructions that you might want to use to connect your GitHub repository to a local repository.